-Jonathan Bagg is Professor of the Practice at Duke University, and violist of the Ciompi String Quartet.
-His career with the Ciompi includes hundreds of concerts across the U.S. and around the world, as well as many recordings.
-Currently co-Artistic Director of Electric Earth Concerts in New Hampshire, he also directed the Monadnock Music festival from 2007-2011.
-Bagg runs the chamber music program and teaches viola at Duke, where he has been Chair in the Music Department and Director of Undergraduate Studies.
+Jonathan Bagg is Professor of the Practice at Duke University and violist of the Ciompi String Quartet.
+His career with the Ciompi includes hundreds of concerts at chamber music venues across the U.S. and around the world, as well as many recordings.
+Currently co-Artistic Director of Electric Earth Concerts in New Hampshire, Bagg teaches viola and chamber music at Duke and is Chair of the Music Department.

-Solo recitals have brought him to many locations along the East Coast, including the Phillips Collection in Washington, DC and Boston’s Jordan Hall.
-Festival appearances include the Great Lakes Chamber Music Festival, the Eastern Music Festival, the Portland Chamber Music Festival, the Highlands, NC, Mohawk Trail, and Castle Hill festivals.
+Recitals have brought Bagg to many places the East Coast, such as the Phillips Collection in Washington, Boston’s Jordan Hall, New Hampshire’s Currier Gallery.
+Festival appearances include the Great Lakes Chamber Music Festival, the Eastern Music Festival, the Portland Chamber Music Festival, the Sebago-Long Lake festival, and the Highlands, NC, Mohawk Trail, and Castle Hill festivals.

-Before coming to Duke he performed with many of New Enlgand’s leading musical organizations, appearing often with the Boston Symphony Orchestra, as associate principal of the Handel and Haydn Society, and as principal viola of the New Hampshire Symphony Orchestra.
-He graduated with honors from both Yale University (BA) and the New England Conservatory (MM), where he studied witth Steven Ansell and Walter Trampler.
+Before joining the Ciompi Quartet he performed with many of New Enlgand’s leading musical organizations, appearing often with the Boston Symphony Orchestra, as associate principal of the Handel and Haydn Society, as principal viola in the New Hampshire Symphony and assistant principal in the New Haven Symphony.
+He graduated with honors from both Yale University (BA) and the New England Conservatory (MM), where he studied with Steven Ansell and Walter Trampler.

 CityMusic Cleveland is a professional chamber orchestra that performs free concerts throughout Northeast Ohio,often accompanied by exhibits of local artwork.